newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 A couple of somewhat gross implementation details:
 - Both versions of Caffeine are shaded into the Agent jar
-- A multi-release jar is utilized in order to support loading the proper Caffeine versions at runtime
 - The shaded package name for Caffeine is used in the `import` statements in the CollectionFactory
 - A roll-our-own weak-key LRU cache in the weaver project, since this project doesn't (and should not) have a dependency on the agent bridge